ACCT 3110 Entrance Exam FAQ

 - What if I do not pass the entrance exam, can I take it again?

-Students may take the qualifying exam two (2) times per semester (Fall, Spring, and Summer).
+Students may take the Entrance exam two (2) times per semester (Fall, Spring, and Summer).

 - When will I know if I passed the exam?

 Grades will be posted through Blackboard and should be available within two weeks of the exam date.
 Students will receive either a P (PASS) or an F (FAIL) for the exam.

-If I do not pass ACCT 3110 and need to retake the course, do I have to re-take the qualifying exam?
+If I do not pass ACCT 3110 and need to retake the course, do I have to re-take the Entrance exam?